destroflyer/maniascript/docs/advanced/persistence.md

 - `Text`
 - Vectors
 - Structs
+- Lists (of a supported type)
-- Arrays and associative arrays of a supported type
+- Associative arrays (of a supported type)

 The following types can not be persisted:
 - `Ident`
 - Classes
+- Objects
-- Parameter arrays
+- API arrays